 Vaccine solutions to expand protection against a global threat

 Public health leaders agree that the best way to control the spread of influenza is through vaccines.
 Each year, seasonal influenza causes 250,000 to 500,000 deaths and up to 5 million cases of severe illness.
 In today’s interconnected world, the virus has the potential to cause millions of deaths, mostly in the developing world, if a highly virulent pandemic strain were to emerge.
-The development of new vaccines, increased vaccine production, and regionally appropriate strategies for vaccine use are essential to being able to meet the global population’s needs for addressing annual and pandemic influenza.
+Developing new vaccines, increasing vaccine production, and gaining a better understanding of current vaccine performance are essential for addressing the global population’s annual and pandemic influenza needs.

 PATH is doing its part to respond to these needs by implementing multiple strategies to expand influenza vaccine solutions that will be optimal for the developing world.
-We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks and helping additional manufacturers produce affordable influenza vaccines and enhance the world’s influenza vaccine supply, and generating additional data on the performance of influenza vaccines in populations particularly susceptible to the virus.
+We are accelerating the development of new influenza vaccines that can be accessible and affordable for people in low-resource countries in influenza outbreaks, helping additional manufacturers to produce affordable influenza vaccines and enhance the world’s influenza vaccine supply, and generating additional data on the performance of influenza vaccines in populations particularly susceptible to the virus.

 Innovation in influenza vaccine development